amlanstudio/projetProgOpenGL/README.md

 To use CMake I recommend this VS Code extension : [ms-vscode.cmake-tools](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cmake-tools).
 You will need to setup the extension with a compiler.
 Here is [the tutorial](https://code.visualstudio.com/docs/cpp/cmake-linux).
 It is based on Linux but at the bottom of the page you will find the explanations to adapt it for [Windows](https://code.visualstudio.com/docs/cpp/config-msvc) and [Mac](https://code.visualstudio.com/docs/cpp/config-clang-mac).

+Just to mention : for Mac M1 GLFW and OpenGL 1 does not work !

 Alternatively you can just create a *build* folder at the root of this project, open a terminal and run `cmake ..` ; chances are it will detect what compiler you have installed and generate the appropriate Makefile / Visual Studio solution / Xcode project.

 ## main.cpp

 In here we initialize [*glfw*](https://www.glfw.org/docs/latest/) (the library that handles the window and user inputs), create a window and then start the app.
-You don't really need to modify this file, except to change your window name or initial size.

 ## User inputs